hyoungjo/lipstick-on-a-pig/README.md

 | Sent-Debiased    | 98.7%    | 100%         |
 | Context-Debiased | 94.2%    | 98.5%        |
 | BERT-CDS         | 96.8%    | 98.8%        |

+Classifier still can learn to distinguish male- and female-biased embeddings.

 ### Paper and Presentation